apache/tajo/tajo-docs/src/main/sphinx/configuration/catalog_configuration.rst

 .. code-block:: sh

   $ git clone https://git-wip-us.apache.org/repos/asf/tajo.git tajo
-  $ mvn clean package -DskipTests -Pdist -Dtar -Phcatalog-0.1x.0
+  $ mvn clean install -DskipTests -Pdist -Dtar -Phcatalog-0.1x.0
-  $ ls tajo-dist/target/tajo-0.8.0-SNAPSHOT.tar.gz
+  $ ls tajo-dist/target/tajo-x.y.z-SNAPSHOT.tar.gz

-Tajo support to build based on hive 0.11.0 and hive 0.12.0.
-If you use hive 0.11.0, you have to set ``-Phcatalog-0.11.0``.
-And if you use hive 0.12.0, you have to set ``-Phcatalog-0.12.0``.
+Currently Tajo supports only hive 0.12.0.
+If you enables HCatalogStore, you set the maven profile as ``-Phcatalog-0.12.0``.

 Second, you must set your hive home directory to HIVE_HOME variable in ``conf/tajo-env.sh`` with it as follows: